Long Term Travel Essentials

-Here’s my list of non-essential but useful items I now ensure I take for any long term travel I embark on (each of these items I’ve left behind in the past, with results ranging from the inconvenient to the painful).
+Here’s my list of long term travel essentials I now ensure I take for any long term travel I embark on (each of these items I’ve left behind in the past, with results ranging from the inconvenient to the painful).

 Dental Floss– I’ve used thread, bits of torn up plastic bags, straws, knives (don’t use knives) and skewers as replacements for dental floss after a particularly carnivorous meal while abroad.
 I thought this essential element of oral hygiene would be universally accessible, mistake, which led to days of painful swollen gums till I found a small enought bit of thread to substitute.